jamiewang76/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+- Hard to differentiate users when more than 2 people are within the detection range <br />
+- Add pointer arrows to indicate the direction of potential matches <br />
+- Examine the feasibility of this product<br />
+- profile picture for each user could be removed

 ## Make it your own